Obelus is a non-commercial art space in Berlin focusing on diversifying the formal assumptions that surround artistic practice.

-Clemente Ciarrocca, James Krone / If Tomorrow's Sun Finds You Within My Boundaries
+Clemente Ciarrocca and James Krone / If Tomorrow's Sun Finds You Within My Boundaries

 A BRIGHT DARKNESS: FUGITIVITY AND INTIMACY IN THE DARK FOREST / a seminar